Brother and Sister: Relation to other tale types

 The tale has been noted to contain similarities, among others, to tale types AaTh 403, "The Black and the White Bride"; AaTh 451, "The Seven Ravens"; AaTh 706, "Salvatica"; and AaTh 710, "Our Lady's Child".
 Hungarian-American folklorist Linda Dégh and Stith Thompson also remarked on the closeness between types 450 and 403.
+In this regard, German folklorist Ines Köhler noted the commonalities between both types (e.g., the role of the heroine's brother and the heroine's substitution), but remarked that the "main feature" of type ATU 450 is the brother's animal transformation.

 Variants

 According to folklorist Paul Delarue, the tale type is "very well known in Eastern Europe" but "not widely disseminated in Western Europe".
+In this regard, Swedish scholar Waldemar Liungman argued that the tale type was distributed along the Lower Danube region, in the West Slavic-speaking regions and in the Balkans.

-Stith Thompson also located variants in Eastern Europe (Russia, Baltic region and the Balkans), but also across the Near East and into India.
-Likewise, Lithuanian folklorist Bronislava Kerbelyte claimed that the tale is "popular" in Lithuania and neighbouring countries.
+Stith Thompson located variants in Eastern Europe (Russia, Baltic region and the Balkans), but also across the Near East and into India.
+Likewise, Lithuanian folklorist Bronislava Kerbelyte stated that the tale is "popular" in Lithuania and neighbouring countries.

+Europe

-Elsabet Róna-Sklarek also claimed that the story was "sehr beliebten" ("very popular") in Hungary.
-According to Linda Dégh, the Hungarian Folktale Catalogue registers 48 variants.
+In the early 20th century, Elsabet Róna-Sklarek also claimed that the story was "sehr beliebten" ("very popular") in Hungary.
+In this regard, the Hungarian Folktale Catalogue (MNK) registers 48 variants, classified as type 450, Az őztestvér ("The Roe Deer Sibling").

+According to German scholar Kurt Ranke, tale type ATU 450 is "not very common" in Germany, but he lists up to fourteen texts collected after the Grimm's tale.

+Southern Europe

 Scholars Anna Angelopoulou and Aigle Broskou state that tale type 450 is "widespread" in Greece, with 124 variants recorded.

+Iberian Peninsula

+Hasan El-Shamy noted that the tale type does appear in Iberian Peninsula, although it seems to be "infrequent".
+In the same vein, folktale catalogues of Portugal and Spain attest few variants in both countries (regionally in Spain and sparsely in Portugal).